BSc Agriculture: Career Path

 • Biotechnology: Graduates can work in research and development in biotechnology for crop improvement, pest management, and genetic modification.

-• Environment: Graduates can work in conservation and environment-related job roles in government and non-government organizations.
+• Environment: Graduates can work in government and non-government organizations in conservation and environment-related job roles.

-• Food Processing: Graduates can work in the food and beverage industry, in roles such as food scientist or food technologist.
+• Food Processing: Graduates can work in the food and beverage industry as food scientists or food technologists.

 • Teaching and education: Graduates can work as professors or teachers in universities and colleges, teaching agriculture and related subjects.